Knitting cables without a cable needle is easier than you might think.

 I'm going to show you the 4 stitch right cross cable stitch.

-With your left needle slide those 4 stitches off the left needle.
-As I mentioned above the second 2 stitches remain on the right needle and 2 sts will be off the needle.
+Step 3.
+With your left needle slide first 2 stitches off the left needle.
+Gently pinch those 2 live stitches to keep them in place.
+As I mentioned above the second 2 stitches remain on the right needle

 It's okay stay calm.
 They're not going anywhere.

-Now the second 2 sts are in the front of the left needle and the stitches are crossed, (rearranged)
+Step 6.
+Then slip the 2 stitches from the right needle over to the left needle.
+And now the second 2 sts are in front of the first 2 stitches and the stitches are crossed, (rearranged)

-Now all you do is knit those 4 stitches (1st photo) and there you have your little cable.
+Step 7.
+Now all you do is knit those 4 stitches

 And that's how to knit cables without a cable needle.
 It's honestly not that difficult and I found it easier than fiddling with the cable needle.